Artworx: Strip Poker

 The Strip Poker series ran from 1982 to 1995 over five games.
 The player is a presumed male who plays strip poker against attractive women.
 The games received generally positive reviews over the series history.
 Critics appreciated the game's sense of humour and for effectively using their limited graphics to create titillating imagery.
 Others felt that a video game was a depressing way for players to view such content, when alternatives like Playboy were available.

 Gameplay

 The player, a male poker player, plays a card game against the computer who is represented by an attractive woman.
 As the player beats the woman in the game, she proceeds to take off items of clothing as a reward.
 The core models in the series are Suzi and Melissa.
 Other characters are available in certain games through expansion packs.

 Development

 In the original game, Douglas McFarland did the graphics while Mitch Garnaat did the coding.
 In Strip Poker II, graphics are by Douglas McFarland, with programming by both McFarland and Mitch Garnaat.

-It was reported Karen Graham, one of the developers, was looking for male models for a version targeted at the female gamer.
-When asked potential controversy, Graham said that while they were bound to receive complaints with the title, the male version planned for 1988 would have evened things out.
-It was never released.
+Karen Graham, one of the developers, was looking for male models for a version targeted at the female gamer.
+When asked about potential controversy, Graham said that while they were bound to receive complaints with the title, the male version planned for 1988 would have evened things out, but it was never released.